m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-22-spamfilterbypass.md

 ## Setup Prerequisites

-__Note: For this example I've used the following on a VPS and would recommend a similar setup -->__
+__Note: For this example I've used the following on a VPS ([Use this Link](https://gitlab.torproject.org/legacy/trac/-/wikis/doc/GoodBadISPs) to find a compatible VPS) and would recommend a similar setup -->__

   * Ubuntu 20.04LTS as my distro.
   * Gmail as the testing mail service.